inbzar/docs/apps/docs/content/modules/taxes/inclusive-pricing.md

 - `price_incl_tax`: The price of the shipping option with tax included.
 - `tax_amount`: The tax amount applied to the shipping option.

 If tax inclusivity is enabled for the shipping option, `amount` and `price_incl_tax` have the same value.
-Also, the value of `tax_amount` is calculated using [Medusa’s formula for tax inclusive pricing](#tax-amount-calculation-formula).
+Also, the value of `tax_amount` is calculated using [InBzar’s formula for tax inclusive pricing](#tax-amount-calculation-formula).

 ### Carts and Orders